San Andrés and Providencia: Demographics

-The Departamento de San Andrés, Providencia y Santa Catalina covers a land area of 44 km2 and had a census population of 59,573.
-The latest official estimate for 2007 is 72,923.
+The Departamento de San Andrés, Providencia y Santa Catalina covers a land area of 44 km2.
+The latest official population estimate for 2018 is 61,280.

 Before 1960, the population of the islands was almost entirely Raizals, who are an Afro-Caribbean group, Protestant in religion, speaking San Andrés–Providencia Creole.
 There is a minority of white English-speaking Protestants of British descent.
 Colombia has promoted the migration of Spanish-speaking mainlanders, with Catholic missions participating since 1947.
 This policy seems to be an answer to growing discontent within the Raizal community that could strengthen separatist movements; a Raizal majority would in this case win a pro-independence referendum but this could be neutralized by outnumbering them with mainland Colombians.

 By 2005, Raizals were only 30% of the 60,000 or more inhabitants of the islands, with the rest being mainland Colombians and English-speaking whites of British descent.
 Most Raizals are multilingual and can speak Spanish, Creole, and English.